aravindhrajiv/Anomaly-Detection-and-Classification/README.md

 * **For Classification** - A total of 3200 defects (80%-Training & 20%-Testing)
     * Training data - 2560 defects
     * Testing data - 640 defects

+# Code Description
+1. Reading the input images from the dataset directory and storing in data and template lists
+2. ### Image Processing Algorithms ###
+   * Converting the images to grayscale and applying a Median Filter for denoising.

+   *